Quotient Category of a Multiring Category: Introduction

-The second part focuses on cases of monoidal category, in which we provide a definition for tensor product in the quotient category of an abelian monoidal category with biexact tensor product, and show that the quotient category of a multiring category (resp. a multitensor category) is a multiring category (resp. a multitensor category).
-Moreover, we show that a two-sided Serre tensor-ideal of a multiring category with left duals must be a direct sum of the component subcategories, and therefore the corresponding quotient category is also a direct sum of the component subcategories.
+The second part focuses on cases of monoidal category, in which we provide a definition for tensor product in the quotient category of an abelian monoidal category with biexact tensor product, and show that the quotient category of a multiring category (resp. a multitensor category) by a two-sided Serre tensor-ideal is a multiring category (resp. a multitensor category).
+Moreover, we show that a two-sided Serre tensor-ideal of a multiring category with left duals must be a direct sum of the component subcategories, and therefore the corresponding quotient category is isomorphic to a direct sum of the component subcategories of the original category.

 In this paper, we present some basic definitions and results as preparation in section 2.
 We discuss the locally finiteness of the quotient category of a locally finite abelian category in section 3 as the first part of our main results.
 We devote section 4 to give a definition for tensor product in the quotient category of an abelian monoidal category with biexact tensor product, to study the quotient category of a multiring category (resp. a multitensor category), and to study the structure of a two-sided Serre tensor-ideal of a multiring category with left duals as the second part of our main results.